Ratomir Dujković: Serbia under-21 team

 On 15 July 2009, Dujković was named as the head coach of Serbia national under-21 football team.
 He took over the team that has had plenty of success in the years prior to his arrival and was now looking to continue down the same path.
 His immediate goal was qualifying for the 2011 European Under-21 Championship in Denmark.

 His competitive debut took place on September 5, 2009 at home versus Slovakia, and it ended with Serbia losing 1-2 on a goal in injury time.
 Though two wins followed (away at Norway and home versus minnows Cyprus), many criticized the overall play of Dujković's team.
 After the away 3-1 loss to traditional rivals Croatia many criticized his player selection as well.
 As the long qualifying break commenced in November 2009, Dujković's team was in third spot with 9 points, behind Croatia (12) and Slovakia (10).

 In early February 2010, Nigeria Football Association reportedly made preliminary contact with Dujković about taking over the head coaching duties at their national team.
 According to what Dujković told Serbian press, the potential deal included coaching Nigeria for four months conclusive with the 2010 World Cup.
-Furthermore, he publicly expressed interest in the job despite being under contract with Serbian FA (FSS), hoping to be allowed to perform two jobs simultaneously since Serbia u-21 didn't resume playing competitive matches again until August 2010.
+Furthermore, he publicly expressed interest in the job despite being under contract with Serbian FA (FSS), hoping to be allowed to perform two jobs simultaneously since Serbia u-21 did not resume playing competitive matches again until August 2010.
 FSS president Tomislav Karadžić said Dujković would be released from his contract without penalties should he request so, but ruled out allowing him to perform two jobs at the same time.
 The Nigerian job eventually went to Lars Lagerbäck.

 On 11 August 2010, qualifying resumed for Serbia with a match away at Slovakia, the first of three must-wins if qualification was to be secured.
 Playing without Ivan Obradović and Raća Petrović who were made available to Radomir Antić's full squad that played a friendly match versus Greece the same day, and without Adem Ljajić and Danijel Aleksić, neither of whom Dujković called up, reasoning he needed players who "had more playing time in the recent period and had more experience".
 His team had a very poor outing, losing 1-2 and thus relinquishing any chance of qualifying for the 2011 European u-21 Championship.

 One day after losing to Slovakia, Dujković handed in his resignation and did not lead the team in the remaining two matches of the qualifying.
 The job went to Tomislav Sivić who finished out the two meaningless qualifiers.